-If things get too noisy, just locate the sound volume pot in the bottom of the fuel tank and adjust the volume from maximum down to off, whatever suits you.
+If things get too noisy, just locate the sound volume pot under the rear roof adjust the volume from maximum down to off, whatever suits you.
 Turn it counterclockwise to reduce the volume or clockwise to increase it.
 Refer to page 7 for volume pot location.